What is mobile experience?

 The easier it is for users to contact customer support on the go, the more ticket requests your agents are bound to receive.
 Mobile help-desk software gives your team the flexibility to handle these requests from anywhere, at any time.

 With Zendesk’s mobile help-desk software, agents can communicate with users via live chat, view up-to-date customer profiles, resolve tickets, and even view performance reports by using only their mobile device.
-Your team can provide the level of service your customers expect and enjoy a stellar mobile experience.
+Your team can provide the level of service your customers expect and enjoy a great mobile experience.

 Read more: What is a mobile help desk? (+ top 6 features to look for).